-- If you don’t pay a fine by the date you are required to do so or forget to show up for a drug test, you may violate your probation.
+- If you don’t pay a fine by the date that you are required to do so or forget to show up for a drug test, you may violate your probation.

 What To Do If You Are Arrested For A Probation Violation

-If you are arrested for a violation of probation, contact the Kyle Law Firm right away.
+If you are arrested for a violation of probation, contact Kyle Law Firm right away.
 Our attorneys have experience in probation matters and can help you present evidence that you didn’t violate your probation or explain to the court why your probation should not be revoked.

 Call us at 830-620-9402 to get started.
 You can also reach us online.
 Initial consultations are always free.